indy-3rdman/htm.core-csharp-rest-examples/README.md

 For both examples the configuration options are located in a separate file (ExampleConfiguration.cs).
 So if you want to play around with your own NetworkAPI settings, or adjust the URL to the NetworkAPI REST interface (default is http://localhost:8050/network), that's where to change it.

+## Additional information

+Please have a look at this [post](https://3rdman.de/2020/06/htm-core-and-csharp/).